DamianFekete/atlassian-sdk-docs/content/server/framework/atlassian-sdk/explore-the-installed-sdk-and-the-atlas-commands.md

 6. Close and save the file.

+{{% note %}}

-**Have an Existing settings.xml File in Your .m2 Directory?**
+Have an Existing settings.xml File in Your .m2 Directory?

 If you have an existing local `settings.xml` file, you may encounter problems resolving dependencies required by the SDK commands.
 To prevent these problems, add the following `<pluginRepository>` block to your local `settings.xml` profile:

-  Expand source

 ``` xml
 <pluginRepository>